Deterministic Hallucination Detection in Medical VQA via Confidence-Evidence Bayesian Gain: Method

 This formulation can be interpreted as \textbf{posterior uncertainty weighted by visual information gain}.
 Hallucinations typically arise in two scenarios: (1) The model is uncertain about the content ($\sigma$ is high); or (2) The visual evidence causes a large shift in belief ($E$ is high) but fails to resolve the uncertainty (or contradicts the language prior).

-The multiplicative term $(1+E)$ amplifies the base uncertainty $\sigma$ when the response is highly sensitive to the image, flagging cases where the model is ``struggling'' to reconcile visual evidence with its language prior.
+The multiplicative term $(1+E)$ amplifies the base uncertainty $\sigma$ when the response is highly sensitive to the image, flagging cases where the model is ``struggling'' to reconcile visual evidence with its language prior. \begin{revblock} This amplification is realized as a multiplicative \emph{gain} on $\sigma$ rather than an independent additive term.
+The gain is monotone in both signals and preserves $\sigma$ as its base, such that the score reduces to $\sigma$ when the image leaves the prediction unchanged ($E{=}0$), so visual evidence can only sharpen, never override, the uncertainty estimate.
+Because it multiplies rather than adds, it also requires no coefficient to reconcile the differing scales of $\sigma$ and $E$. \end{revblock}

 Importantly, this formulation is \textbf{hyperparameter-free}, requiring no hyperparameter tuning or normalization, making it robust across different models and datasets.
 Unlike SE and VASE, which require configuring the number of generations $M$, sampling temperature $T$, and (for VASE) the amplification ratio $\alpha$, CEBaG applies the same fixed formula across all models and datasets.